-Not all innovation is good for a brand, and not all brands are credible for a promising innovation opportunity.
-When one thinks of innovation, companies like Tesla, Airbnb or TikTok immediately come to mind.
+Not all innovations are good for a brand, and not all brands are credible for a promising innovation opportunity.
+When one thinks of innovation, companies like Tesla, Airbnb, or TikTok immediately come to mind.
 However, most new products are launched by or in conjunction with established brands.
 So what are these brands doing wrong?
 Is there a reason why they are not associated in the same way as the big names of our time?

 Measure the power of your brand innovation!

 With regard to the impact on brand equity, some key aspects come to the fore: